notabarista/frontend/README.md

 - copy the compiled files from the <project root path>/`dist` to the location of the main service resources (TBD location based on local deployment type)
 - restart the backend main service

+## Main configurations done at Angular level for backend integration:
+**1. AuthInterceptor (see auth-interceptor.service.ts)**
+- used for intercepting backend requests that give HTTP response 401 Unauthorized and starts the login flow\
+  -- redirects the user to the '/authenticate' backend endpoint\
+  -- backend redirects the browser to the Okta login page\
+  -- after a successful login the user is redirected to the original path in the UI app
+- automatically adds the current UI URL route to the backend request so that the user gets redirected to the same route after signing in
+**2. Proxy config for dev server:**
+- see 'proxy.config.js' and the oficial [Angular guide](https://angular.io/guide/build#proxying-to-a-backend-server) for more details
+- adds all backend relative paths that need to be redirected from the Angular dev server port (4200) to the backend microservices port (18080 as of now)

 ---
 **Original Angular generated readme**